yehudaTiram/Hebrew-Calendar/README.md

 - Import the file acf-export-2019-08-20.json (in the plugin root) into ACF to create the fields needed for the calendar.

 - Get the page ID where you're going to add the calendar.
 Go to admin->Settings->heb-calendar and write the ID in "The pages IDs" field.
-If you are going to use it in more than 1 page' just separate the IDs with commas eg 12,18,25
+If you are going to use it in more than 1 page, just separate the IDs with commas eg 12,18,25

 ## Put this html in every page where you want the calendar to appear
 ```